-The following means of evidence are the most frequently submitted by opponents in opposition proceedings before the Office (this list does not reflect their relative importance or probative value):
+The following means of evidence can be pertinent to prove reputation (this list does not reflect their relative importance or probative value):

 - 1. sworn or affirmed statements

 - 2. decisions of courts or administrative authorities

 - 3. decisions of the Office

 - 4. opinion polls and market surveys

 - 5. audits and inspections

 - 6. certification and awards

 - 7. articles in the press or in specialised publications

 - 8. annual reports on economic results and company profiles

 - 9. invoices and other commercial documents

-- 10.advertising and promotional material.
+- 10.advertising and promotional material

+- 11.evidence of a presence and activity on the Internet